vish4321/CipherBlockChaining/README.md

 # CipherBlockChaining

-The encryption file was given as it is, a standard cipher block chaining algorithm, and we had to design the decryption algorithm and a crack.
+The encryption file is a standard cipher block chaining algorithm, the repo contains a decryption file (gets the plaintext with key) and a custom made crack file (retrieves the plaintext without the key)

-The report contains all needed information.